caub/proposal-array-nth-last/README.md

 The new proposed syntax `someArray[^n]` desugars to `someArray[Symbol.index](n, true)`

+This protocol could be added to `String` as well

 ## Specification

 // TODO

 ## Related proposal

 Compared to https://github.com/keithamus/proposal-array-last, the benefit in our proposal is to: